 About

-I am a third-year PhD student at the Department of Brain and Cognitve Sciences at Massachusetts Institute of Technology, advised by Josh Tenenbaum and Roger Levy.
+I am a fourth-year PhD student at MIT BCS and CSAIL, advised by Josh Tenenbaum and Roger Levy.
 Previously, I completed my undergraduate degree at UC Berkeley with backgrounds in cognitive science, computer science, logic, and philosophy.

 My full name is Cedegao Zhang, and I go by Ced.